Savjee/savjee.be/src/site/posts/2021/2021-06-29-building-killer-nas-with-old-rackable-server.md

 Time to look for a better solution.
 So I made a wishlist:

 * Room for expansion.
 My storage needs will only increase over time.
-* Swap OpenMediaVault for Unraid
+* Swap OpenMediaVault for UnRAID
 * No external enclosures.
 Use SATA ports!
 * I have a short-depth 19" server rack, so it would be cool if the new solution were rack-mountable.